cybruGhost/spotiftyytb/readme.md

 - ⚡ Batch processing with progress tracking

-- 💾 Local caching for better performance
+- 💾 Local caching for better performance (the logins))

 - 📊 CSV export with comprehensive metadata